YOUR STORY BEGINS WITH A MILESTONE

 Day 8:

-In the morning, after completing all customs procedures, we'll head to the Cortaderas Hotel, rest, restock supplies for the second leg of the expedition, and stay there that night.
+In the morning, after completing all customs formalities, we will head to the Cortaderas Hotel, rest, resupply for the second part of the expedition, and stay there that night.

 Day 9:

-Transfer from the hotel to Arenal High Camp (approx. 5,500 m).
-12-hour off-road trip, river fording, pure 4x4 adventure.
-Overnight at Arenal Camp.
+Transfer from the Hotel to the Arenal high-altitude camp (approx. 5500m).
+12-hour journey without a trail to follow, river crossings, pure 4x4 adventure.
+Overnight at the Arenal camp.

 Day 10:

-In the morning, after breakfast, we prepare to head to C1 at altitude 5800 meters (approximately 3 to 5 hours).
-We spend the night at C1.
+In the morning after breakfast we prepare to move to the high camp C1 5800 approx. 3 to 5 hours night in C1.

 Day 11: